dgroomes/kafka-playground/kafka-consumer-abstractions/README.md

   * An asynchronous Kafka consumer and message processor implemented with virtual threads.
   * See the README in [kafka-consumer-with-virtual-threads/](kafka-consumer-with-virtual-threads/).
 * `example-consumer-app/`
   * This is the *Kafka in, Kafka out* Java program.
-Its domain is computing prime numbers: a very CPU-intensive task.
+Its domain is computing prime numbers; a very CPU-intensive task.
   * See the README in [example-consumer-app/](example-consumer-app/).
 * `test-harness/`
   * This is a [test harness](https://en.wikipedia.org/wiki/Test_harness) for running and executing automated tests against `example-consumer-app`.